 She says wind turbines have little impact on farming operations.
 And the leases can provide a steady stream of income.

 Law: “It’s a product just like our corn and soybeans.
-Why not harness it and benefit from it?”Farmer/lawyer: 'It's a product just like our corn and soybeans.
-Why not harness it and benefit from it?'
-Click To Tweet
+Why not harness it and benefit from it?””Farmer/lawyer: Click To Tweet

 In 2015, wind produced more than 30 percent of the electricity generated in Iowa.
 And Law expects that number to rise.